VincentGijsen/melbus-sniffed-traffic/README.md

 the capture file **test-aa-bb-cc-track.logicdata** contains the melbus-traffic from playing a file, with **aaaaaaaaaa**'s and **bbbbbbbbb**'s in the meta-data (to ease disovery)

-the ascii/hex decoded parts (of interest) seem:
+note I was pressing the *RND* button to switch between text the ascii/hex decoded parts (of interest) seem:

 ```csv